 Initially, CDT is developing best practices for modernizing voter registration system cybersecurity and providing election officials with guidance on cybersecurity.
 With highly-resourced nation states now a serious threat to elections, election administrators must be equipped with tools that can be used to better protect voting systems before, during, and after a cyberattack.

 As the project progresses, CDT will conduct outreach and create accessible materials for election officials at all levels of government to help them improve their ability to audit their elections.
 Currently, only 30 states conduct any level of post-election auditing, with even fewer conducting a truly robust statistical audit.

 Finally, CDT will leverage its experience and networks to identify ways to increase local government cybersecurity capacity by building bridges with local information security communities.
 Cybersecurity professionals around the country perform common security evaluation techniques every day – from network scanning to website vulnerability discovery.
 This pool of technical expertise can help election officials better prepare, respond, and evaluate potential attacks.

 This work is vital to fortifying democracy not just in the United States but also worldwide.
 With data-driven campaigns and computerized election infrastructure raising legitimate concerns and fears, this work will be essential to enhancing election security and strengthening the public’s confidence in the democratic processes.

 FEATURE 3 OF 3

 CDT is committed to sound financial stewardship and transparency.
-We have received clean audits each year from an independent auditing firm and have the highest possible ratings from nonprofit watchdogs Charity Navigator and GreatNonprofits.
-Our profuse thanks to our 2016 donors who made our work possible.
-Visit cdt.org/financials for more info.
+We have received clean audits each year from an independent auditing firm, and have good ratings from independent charity evaluators Charity Navigator, Great Nonprofits, and Guidestar.
+Our profuse thanks to our 2017 donors who made our work possible.
+Visit cdt.org/financials for more information.

-CDT HAD $5,591,243 IN EXPENSES:
+IN 2017, CDT HAD $5,080,970 IN EXPENSES: